hmito/esj73web/presentation_en.md

 Presenters may optionally upload the following materials:

 1. Graphical Abstract (JPEG)
-   - This will be used as a thumbnail on the conference platform.
+   - This will be used as a thumbnail on the online conference platform.
    - Please provide a 1200 × 1200 pixel JPEG image that visually represents your research.
 Illustrations, diagrams, or photographs of study organisms are acceptable.
 The key purpose is to create an engaging, eye-catching visual that invites attendees to view your poster.